3 Day Compound Workout Routine for Mass Gain w/PDF

 You should have your meal 30 minutes to 2 hours before the training, depending on the kind of food you consume.

-2. Workout When You Feel Active
+2. Train When You Feel Active

 You can give your maximum during the workout when you feel energetic.
 You can work out at any time of the day, but make sure you’re fresh and ready to lift.